Do you know? RVs hold water in two types of tanks: Gray water tank and Black water tank.

 Using Bleach/ Chlorine with Water

 Make sure the tank is half full.
 Let it sit for some time.
 Drive around for five minutes or so.
-The movement would allow the solution to splash and clean the inner walls.
-It kills the odor and cleans the tank thoroughly.
+The movement will allow the solution to splash and clean the inner walls, killing the odor and thoroughly cleaning the tank.

 After the drive, immediately dump the water with bleach or chlorine solution.
 Fill in the tank and flush it with clean water.
 Dump the water after rinsing.